String Lights are Simple, and Simple is What Customers Want

 - Try to strike a comfortable balance between beauty and illumination

-Practice makes perfect, and learning how to hang outdoor string lights is a skill you’ll want to grow over time.
+Practice makes perfect, and learning how to hang outdoor string lights is a skill that will grow over time.
 We hope this guide gave you a decent understanding of how to hang string lights in your party tent.
-And as always, please feel free to comment below or give our sales team a call at 1-716-832-8368 if you have any questions!
+As always, please feel free to comment below or give our sales team a call at 1-716-832-8368 if you have any questions!